shaisachs/shaisachs.github.io/_posts/2019-02-21-the-blessing-of-a-skinned-knee.md

 ---
 layout: bookreview
-title: The Blessing of a Skinned Knee: Using Jewish Teachings to Raise Self-Reliant Children
+title: The Blessing of a Skinned Knee
 date: 2019-02-21 13:00
 bookstarted: 2019-02-11
 bookfinished: 2019-02-21